noraj/haiti/docs/why.md

 ## Why?

-hashID is unmaintained since March 2015, hash-identifier is unmaintained since March 2018 and Dagon since June 2018.
+hashID is unmaintained since March 2015, hash-identifier is unmaintained since March 2018, Dagon since June 2018 and findmyhash since 2011.
 They all have no/wrong/erroneous support for modern hashes like Keccak/SHA3/Blake2 etc.
-Also a tool like hash-identifier which is fully interractive and has no options is not handy for scripting.
+Also a tool like hash-identifier which is fully interractive and has no options is not handy for scripting. findmyhash has a very limited set of detected hashes.
 The most interresting tool is hashID (for hash identification) but since it is unmaintained for more than 5 years, issue and open PR are stacking, bugs remain and some features keep lacking.